Apostolique/AposChess/training/README.md

 expert-iteration that can run all day and **never regresses**:

 ```
-npm run train:loop -- --batch=200 --depth=6 --lambda=0.5
+npm run train:loop -- --lambda=0.5
 ```

-Each cycle: generate games with the **champion** (deep search → better labels) → featurize (incremental — only the new games) → train a **candidate** (same shape as the champion, **warm-started from the champion's weights** so it fine-tunes on the grown dataset in a few epochs; `--cold` restores from-scratch training) → play **candidate vs champion** as an SPRT → **promote the candidate only if it wins** (accepts H1).
+Each cycle: gather fresh data (by default `--batch=0` — the gate harvest plus the ranked pool's strong-engine play at depth 8 are the generators; set `--batch=N` to add a dedicated champion self-play batch at `--depth`, default 8) → featurize (incremental — only the new games) → train a **candidate** (**warm-started** from its track's lineage/best or the champion so it fine-tunes in a few epochs; `--cold` restores from-scratch training) → play **candidate vs champion** as an SPRT → **promote the candidate only if it wins** (accepts H1).
 Otherwise the champion is kept.
 So the champion only ever moves uphill.
-On promotion it can also **refresh the value targets** (`--refresh-frac`, below), and every cycle it refreshes a small slice regardless (`--refresh-cycle`, below).
+Every cycle it also refreshes the weakest value labels (`--refresh-cycle`, below), and on promotion it can run a bigger refresh (`--refresh-frac`, below).

 **Candidate lineage (sub-threshold gains accumulate).** A mature champion's real per-cycle gains are often +10-ish Elo — genuinely positive but below what the SPRT can certify, so cycle after cycle would train a slightly-better candidate and throw it away, then re-derive roughly the same candidate from the same champion on a dataset that grew only ~2%.
-Instead, when the gate is **inconclusive but the candidate scored ≥ 50%**, the candidate is kept (`loop/lineage.json`) and the next cycle's candidate warm-starts **from it** rather than from the champion — so those small gains compound across cycles until the lineage clears the gate in one decided match.
-The champion stays protected (only an H1 promotes); a candidate that scores < 50% (or a decided H0) resets the lineage back to the champion.
-The lineage survives a `Ctrl-C` restart and is discarded automatically on `--cold` or a `--hidden` shape change.
+Instead, when the gate is **inconclusive but the candidate scored ≥ 50%**, the candidate is kept as the recipe's **lineage** (per experiment track — see "Experiment tracks" below) and the next cycle's candidate warm-starts **from it** rather than from the champion — so those small gains compound across cycles until the lineage clears the gate in one decided match.
+The champion stays protected (only an H1 promotes); a candidate that scores < 50% (or a decided H0) resets the lineage.
+The lineage survives a `Ctrl-C` restart, and switching `--hidden` just switches to that shape's own track (the previous shape's lineage is preserved and resumes later).

 The gate's games are themselves **harvested into the dataset** (`--no-harvest` to disable): up to `--gate-games` per cycle — comparable volume to generation, already paid for.
 Each position keeps the search value `v` from the engine that actually searched it (the mover), tagged with that engine×depth provenance — so the dataset's own machinery (merge dedup prefers the stronger engine, `v`-refresh relabels the weakest cohort first) judges label quality, not who won the game.
-Note gate games are played at `--gate-depth` (shallower labels than generation's `--depth`), which is why harvesting supplements generation rather than replacing it — generation stays the deep-label anchor and guarantees fixed data volume even when the SPRT stops early.
+Gate games are played at `--gate-depth` (default 6); the deep-label anchor is the ranked pool's strong-engine play at depth 8 (plus `--batch` generation when enabled).

 - The champion is `web/src/nn-weights.json`.
 On each promotion it's also published to the catalog under its **own human name** (Ada, Boris, …) and flagged the current